SnakieJakie/Jazz-Jackrabbit-3D-Archive/README.md

 These are janky alpha builds, so don't expect them to work. :P

 This archive does NOT contain the fan patch.
-You can get it [here](https://www.jazz2online.com/jcf/showthread.php?t=19325)though!
+You can get it [here](https://www.jazz2online.com/jcf/showthread.php?t=19325) though!